marko-js/marko/README.md

 <hr>

-__Question:__ _I heard Raptor Templates is XML-based.
+__Question:__ _I heard Marko is XML-based.
 What is that about?_

-__Answer__: Raptor Templates started out using an XML parser.
+__Answer__: Marko started out using an XML parser.
 This required that templates be well-formed XML (a major source of problems).
 This is no longer the case, as the compiler has been updated to use the awesome [htmlparser2](https://github.com/fb55/htmlparser2) module by [Felix Boehm](https://github.com/fb55).
 Also, XML namespaces are no longer used and all taglibs are now defined using simple JSON.
-If you are coming from the old XML-based version of Raptor Templates, please see the [Migration Guide](migration.md).
+If you are coming from the old XML-based version of Marko, please see the [Migration Guide](migration.md).

 <hr>

 __Question:__ _What is the recommended directory structure for templates and "partials"_

 __Answer__: Your templates should be organized just like all other JavaScript modules.
 You should put your templates right next to the code that refers to them.
 That is, do not create a separate "templates" directory.
-For a sample Express app that uses Raptor Templates, please see [raptor-templates-express-app](https://github.com/raptorjs3/raptor-samples/tree/master/raptor-templates-express-app).
+For a sample Express app that uses Marko, please see [marko-express-app](https://github.com/raptorjs3/raptor-samples/tree/master/marko-express-app).

 <hr>

-__Question:__ _How is Raptor Templates related to [RaptorJS](http://raptorjs.org)?_
+__Question:__ _How is Marko related to [RaptorJS](http://raptorjs.org)?_

-__Answer__: Raptor Templates is one of the modules that is part of the RaptorJS toolkit.
+__Answer__: Marko is one of the modules that is part of the RaptorJS toolkit.
 It used to be a submodule, but now it has been split out into its own top-level Node.js module (for history, please see the [RaptorJS 3 Plan](https://github.com/raptorjs/raptorjs/wiki/RaptorJS-3-Plan) page).

 # Discuss